French Reflexive Verbs: The Complete Guide

 Notice that the verb aller comes before the reflexive pronoun in this tense and the main verb stays in the infinitive.

-For example, the second e in the non-reflexive verb lever transforms to è for the present tense conjugations of je, tu, il, elle, ils and elles.
+For example, the first e in the non-reflexive verb lever transforms to è for the present tense conjugations of je, tu, il, elle, ils and elles.